Maximum packings in graphs forbidding given rainbow cycles: Preliminaries

-The {\em theta graph} $\theta_k$ is a cycle $C_k$ with chord.
+A {\em theta graph}, denoted by $\theta_k$, is a cycle $C_k$ with a chord.
 Let $\theta_{\geq k}$ denote the set of all $\theta_t$ with $t\geq k$.
 In the following, we give a result by F\"{u}redi and \"{O}zkahya (see Lemma 7 in \cite{Furedi}).

-\begin{lemma}[F\"{u}redi and \"{O}zkahya] Let $G$ be a $C_{2k+1}$-free graph and let $T$ be a subtree in $G$ with root $x$.
+\begin{lemma}[F\"{u}redi and \"{O}zkahya~\cite{Furedi}] Let $G$ be a $C_{2k+1}$-free graph and let $T$ be a subtree in $G$ with root $x$.
 Let $V_i$ denote the set of vertices of distance $i$ from $x$ in the tree $T$.
 Then for each $i\leq k$, $G[V_i]$ is $\theta_{\geq 2k}$-free. \end{lemma}